 ANSO’s annual program consists of a number of two-day working-level symposia co-located with local chapters.
 The symposia are designed to provide members with career management support and one-on-one mentoring sessions with senior officers and senior enlisted members who volunteer their time in support of their shipmates.

-Our ANSO 2017 Western Region Symposium (WRS) has been merged with our 2017 Eastern Region Symposium (ERS).
-We will not be having a WRS this year.
-Our 2017 ERS will be held at the United States Coast Guard Academy in New London, Connecticut on the 12th and 13th of September 2017.
-Please note that our 2017 ERS will be two days in duration.
-The agenda and registration for the ANSO 2017 ERS will be on line via this website by the end of June 2017.
+Our ANSO 2018 Eastern Region Symposium (ERS) will be held at the United States Coast Guard Air Station Miami, located inside the area of the Opa-Locka Executive Airport, 14750 NW 44th Court, Opa-Locka, Florida on 03 and 04 December 2018.
+Please note that our 2018 ERS will be two days in duration.
+The agenda and registration for the ANSO 2018 ERS is on line via this website.

-Registration fee will be $100 per person per day payable at sign-in.
+Registration fee will be $100 per person per day payable online or at at sign-in.
 We are requesting service sponsorship to cover the registration fee as follows:

 - Navy: 50 sponsorships

 - Coast Guard: 25 sponsorships

 Please contact your Service Diversity Officer today for further information and to obtain one of these sponsorships PRIOR to registering online.